How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 - If your cat has just urinated, always blot up as much fresh urine as possible with paper towels.

-- Use an enzyme cleaner, our favorite being Anti-Icky-Poo Odor Remover, to permanently break down and neutralize the odor rather than temporarily cover it up.
+- Use an enzyme cleaner, such as Rocco & Roxie Stain & Odor Eliminator or Simple Solution Cat Extreme Stain and Odor Remover, to permanently break down and neutralize the odor rather than temporarily cover it up.

 - Spot-testing an inconspicuous area with cleaner is recommended to ensure it won't cause damage to the item or surface you are treating.